 The History of Greetings Cards

 Did you know that there’s such a thing as World Card Making Day?!
-It’s on October 7th and reminds us to remove ourselves from the commerciality of shop bought, mass produced cards.
+It’s celebrated on the 1st Saturday in October (This year is October 7th) and reminds us to remove ourselves from the commerciality of shop bought, mass produced cards.
 Whether it is to celebrate a birthday, Christmas or mark any other occasion of note, the best way to show you’re thinking of the recipient is to make your own card.